Republican Louie Gohmert Tests Positive For COVID-19 One Day After Walking Behind William Barr Without Mask

 — Eric Feigl-Ding (@DrEricDing) July 29, 2020

-The Justice Department said on Wednesday that Barr would be tested for coronavirus after having been in contact with Gohmert.
+The Justice Department said on Wednesday that Barr would be tested for the novel coronavirus after having been in contact with Gohmert.